MicrosoftDocs/power-platform/power-platform/copilot/copilot-hub.md

 The **What’s new** web part lists new Copilot features as they are introduced or promoted to general availability.

 > [!Note]
-> There may be a one to two week delay to updates made in the **What’s new** web part.
+> There may be a one or two week delay to updates made in the **What’s new** web part.
 The [Release plans](/dynamics365/release-plans/) and [Power Platform blogs](https://www.microsoft.com/power-platform/blog) are the best source to stay on top of new Copilot features.

 ## Usage

-The usage metrics in this section show monthly active users for each Copilot feature.
-“Active” usage is defined as a session and/or interaction with Copilot.
+The usage metrics in the **Usage** section show monthly active users for each Copilot feature. _Active_ usage is defined as a session or interaction with Copilot.

 For more information on each feature, refer to the links below: